Section 21A factors “in addition to” any Act or rule of law

 [11-210] Section 21A(3)(a) — the injury, emotional harm, loss or damage caused by the offence was not substantial

-This factor operates so as to mitigate the objective seriousness of the offence and is the converse of the aggravating factor set out under s 21A(2)(g).
+This factor operates so as to mitigate the objective seriousness of the offence and is the converse of the aggravating factor set out under s 21A(2)(g) (discussed at [11-120]).

-When considering the mitigating factor in s 21A(3)(a), a court should not assume there is no lasting impact on a victim.
-The court should assume that the effect upon a victim of an armed robbery is substantial and this is taken into account in the penalty to be imposed.
-If there is evidence of a long lasting effect on the victim, this might be a matter of aggravation: R v Bichar [2006] NSWCCA 1 at [22], applying R v Solomon [2005] NSWCCA 158.
+When considering s 21A(3)(a), a court should not assume there is no lasting impact on a victim.
+For example, in respect of an armed robbery offence, the court should assume the effect of the offence upon a victim is substantial (although not as an aggravating factor under s 21A(2)(g)) and this is to be taken into account in the penalty to be imposed: R v Bichar [2006] NSWCCA 1 at [22], applying R v Solomon [2005] NSWCCA 158.

 [11-220] Section 21A(3)(b) — the offence was not part of a planned or organised criminal activity

-This factor, when present, will detract from the objective seriousness of offence and may be contrasted with offences that are planned or organised prior to their commission: see s 21A(2)(n).
+This factor, when present, will detract from the objective seriousness of an offence and may be contrasted with offences that are planned or organised prior to their commission: see s 21A(2)(n) (see [11-190]).
 A claim of spontaneity under s 21A(3)(b) was rejected in the malicious damage of property by fire case of Porter v R [2008] NSWCCA 145 at [46].

 [11-230] Section 21A(3)(c) — the offender was provoked by the victim